togbemismadjisosthene/digital-contact-tracing-mvp/README.md

 - `JWT_SECRET` - Secret key for JWT signing
 - `JWT_EXPIRES_IN` - Token expiration (default: `7d`)
 - `PORT` - Server port (default: `4000`)

+### Recent changes (important — December 2025)

+- Signup no longer issues a JWT: `POST /api/auth/signup` returns 201 + `{ user }` and does NOT return `{ token }`.
+The frontend now redirects new users to `/login` after account creation and clears any local session cache.
+This is intentional — users must explicitly authenticate.
+- `server/.env.example` was added to document required backend environment variables (copy to `server/.env` locally for testing).
+- `render.yaml` and a `postinstall` script in `server/package.json` were added to support single-service deployment on Render.
+The `postinstall` installs root/frontend deps and runs `npm run build` so the backend can serve the `build/` directory.
+- `server/index.js` now serves static files from the `build/` directory when present (Express `static` + catch-all to `index.html`).

+If you deploy to Render using the provided `render.yaml`, set the service root to `server`, and configure these environment variables in the Render dashboard:

+- `DATABASE_URL` - Postgres connection string
+- `JWT_SECRET` - strong random string for JWT signing
+- `JWT_EXPIRES_IN` - e.g. `7d`
+- `NODE_ENV=production`

+See `DEPLOYMENT_GUIDE.md` for a full Render-specific workflow and troubleshooting notes.

 ### Fallback Mode